INFIDELITY COUNSELING NJ MAPLEWOOD

 Some couples are avoidant with important aspects of the relaitonship and this causes many problems and disconnect in the relationship.
 For example, not knowing how to resolve conflict ( being conflict avoidant) can cause huge dissatisfaction over time.
 Instead of talking about and resolving issues effectively, one or both partners might be internalizing anger, resentment, hurt and many other emotions.
 Some people don’t say how they really feel and over time, this can leave or partner or the other vulnerable to an affair.
 Also, some couples end up agruing a lot about other things due to a (unconscious or conscious) fear of sex/intimacy.
 The end result can cause some couples to never or rarely have sex or any other type of intimacy.
 The lack of intimacy and closeness can lead some perople to step out on their partner.

-When a person has multiple affairs it can be a symptom of an addiction to sex, love or romance and or a person can be driven by getting into a new relationship (sometimes referred to as NRE …new relationship energy).
-If you are a sex addict, you may be compulsively drawn to the high (as well as release of anxiety) of sexual orgasm.
+When a person has multiple affairs and if a person is compulsively drawn to the high (as well as release of anxiety) of sexual orgasm.
 Unfortunately, this will most likely increase shame and feelings of worthlessness as well as cause a hit to self-esteem.